sg-crest A Singapore Government Agency Website

 • Attend court to testify and produce documents.

-In general, you may receive a Summons to a Witness or a subpoena if a party or their lawyers (if any) believes that you may have information that is relevant to their case and that the court should hear.
+In general, you may receive a Summons to a Witness, a subpoena, an order to attend court and an order to produce documents if a party believes that you may have information that is relevant to their case and that the court should hear.

 Refer to the following to find out: